 - regurgitation of partially digested food into the back of your throat

 - sore throat

-- a sour taste in the back of the mouth
+- a sour taste in the back of your mouth

-Though most anyone can experience GER after consuming a large meal or when lying down too quickly after eating, risk factors for GERD are typically more specific.
+Almost anyone can experience GER after consuming a large meal or when lying down too quickly after eating.
+However, risk factors for GERD are typically more specific.
 They may include: